shawngraham/demo/juncture-demo-essay.md

 ## Image

-Not to be confused with the Roman leader Pompey, Pompeii is a city in Central Italy.[^1] Domenico Fontana was one of the first to 'excavate' there.
+Not to be confused with the Roman leader Pompey, Pompeii was a Roman city famously destroyed by the eruption of Mt.
+Vesuvius.[^1] Domenico Fontana was one of the first to 'excavate' there.
 <param ve-image
        label="Forum at Pompeii"
        description="Photo from Wikicommons"